sfigg/commercialization-public/test/assessments/microsoft-store-app-performance.md

 <td><p>Iterations</p></td>
 <td><p>You can use this setting to specify the number of times that the assessment runs.
 The results are an average of the iterations.
 By default, three iterations are run to give you a more accurate result.</p>
 <div class="alert">
-<strong>Note</strong>
-<p>During each iteration, the assessment opens each Microsoft Store app.
+<strong>Note</strong><br/><p>During each iteration, the assessment opens each Microsoft Store app.
 The length of each iteration is proportional to the total number of apps being assessed.
 Apps may also open in the preparation phase of the assessment.</p>
 </div>
 <div>

 </div></td>
 </tr>
 <tr class="odd">